elliohow/fMRI_ROI_Analysis_Tool/docs/future_additions.rst

     - Need to find a way to deal with files which have now been set to ignore in paramValues.csv
     - Need to also force the analysis to rerun if parameter values have changed
 * Increase clarity of output files
+* fRAT should check paramValues.csv before running anatomical file alignment to see if any subjects can be skipped

 Figures